Proximal Reinforcement Learning: Efficient Off-Policy Evaluation in Partially Observed Markov Decision Processes: Introduction

 As an example, consider the problem of evaluating a newly proposed policy for assigning personalized curricula to students semester by semester, where the curriculum assignment each semester is decided based on observed student covariates, such as course outcomes and aptitude tests, with the goal of maximizing student outcomes as measured, \emph{e.g.}, by standardized test scores.
 Since it may be unethical to experiment with potentially detrimental curriculum plans, we may wish to evaluate such policies based on passively collected data where the targeted curriculum was decided by teachers.
 However, there may be factors unobserved in the data that jointly influence the observed student covariates, curriculum assignments, and student outcomes; this may arise for example because the teacher can perceive subjective aspects of the students' personalities or aptitudes and take these into account in their decisions.
 While such confounding breaks the usual Markovian assumptions that underlie standard approaches to OPE, the process may well be modeled by a partially observed Markov decision process (POMDP).
 Two key questions for OPE in POMDPs are: when is policy value still identifiable despite confounding due to partial observation and, when it is, how can we estimate it most efficiently.

-In this work we tackle these two questions, expanding the range of settings that enable identification and providing efficient estimators in these settings.
+In this paper we tackle these two questions, expanding the range of settings that enable identification and providing efficient estimators in these settings.
 First, we extend an existing identification result for OPE in tabular POMDPs \citep{tennenholtz20off} to the continuous setting, which provides some novel insight on this existing approach but also highlights its limitations.
 To break these limitations, motivated by these insights, we provide a new general identification result based on extending the proximal causal inference framework \citep{miao2018identifying,cui2020semiparametric,kallus2021causal} to the dynamic, longitudinal setting.
 This permits identification in more general settings.
 And, unlike the previous results, this one expresses the value of the evaluation policy as the mean of some score function under the distribution over trajectories induced by the logging policy, which allows for natural estimators with good qualities.
 In particular, we prove appropriate conditions under which the estimators arising from this result are consistent, asymptotically normal, and semiparametrically efficient.
 In addition, we provide a tractable algorithm for computing the nuisance functions that allow such estimators to be computed, based on recent state-of-the-art methods for solving conditional moment problems.
 We term this framework proximal reinforcement learning (PRL), highlighting the connection to proximal causal inference.
-We provide a series of synthetic experiments that empirically validate our theoretical results and demonstrate the benefits of PRL.
+We finally provide a series of experiments, on both a synthetic toy scenario and a complex scenario based on a sepsis simulator, which empirically validate our theoretical results and demonstrate the benefits of PRL.